Avik-Das-567/Image-Segmentation-with-PyTorch-and-UNet/README.md

 ## Results and Observations

-The notebook demonstrates that a pretrained U-Net can learn the human segmentation task effectively from a relatively small image-mask dataset.
+- The notebook demonstrates that a pretrained U-Net can learn the human segmentation task effectively from a relatively small image-mask dataset.
 The model improves substantially during early training, and the validation loss reaches its best recorded value of `0.14957228675484657` at epoch `15`.

-The inference visualizations compare predicted masks against ground-truth masks for multiple validation indices, including `38`, `3`, `14`, `18`, `35`, and `49`.
+- The inference visualizations compare predicted masks against ground-truth masks for multiple validation indices, including `38`, `3`, `14`, `18`, `35`, and `49`.
 These visual checks provide qualitative confirmation that the trained model is producing foreground masks from RGB input images.

-The notebook reports loss values only, so the README does not claim additional metrics such as IoU, Dice coefficient, precision, recall, or pixel accuracy.
-The documented results are therefore based on the observed training and validation losses and the qualitative image-mask-prediction visualizations produced in the notebook.
+- The recorded training history and validation visualizations show the complete behavior of the implemented pipeline: loss-based model selection during training and qualitative mask comparison during inference.
+Together, these outputs demonstrate how the trained U-Net converts RGB validation images into binary foreground masks that can be compared directly with the provided ground-truth annotations.